-Alas, cybersecurity risk assessments aren’t easy to undertake – and getting started can be the most challenging part of your risk management strategy.
+Unfortunately, however, cybersecurity risk assessments aren’t easy to undertake, and getting started can be the most challenging part of your risk management strategy.
 To help, we’ll take you through the process step by step.

 What Is a Cybersecurity Risk Assessment?

-A cybersecurity risk assessment is the process of evaluating the threats to your organization’s IT systems and data, as well as your capacity to safeguard those things from cyber attacks.
+A cybersecurity risk assessment evaluates the threats to your organization’s IT systems and data, as well as your capacity to safeguard those assets from cyber attacks.

-Organizations may use a cybersecurity risk assessment to identify and prioritize opportunities for improvement in existing information security programs.
-A risk assessment also assists companies in communicating risks to stakeholders, and making educated decisions about how to deploy resources to mitigate those security risks.
+Organizations can (and should) use a cybersecurity risk assessment to identify and prioritize opportunities for improvement in existing information security programs.
+A risk assessment also helps companies to communicate risks to stakeholders and to make educated decisions about deploying resources to mitigate those security risks.

 How Do You Perform a Cybersecurity Risk Assessment?

-To perform a cybersecurity risk assessment, it’s essential to assemble a team with the right qualifications.
-A cross-departmental group is crucial to identify cyber threats (which can come from both inside and outside your organization) and to mitigate the risks to your IT systems and data.
+Begin by assembling a team with the right qualifications.
+A cross-departmental group is crucial to identify cyber threats ( from inside and outside your organization) and mitigate the risks to IT systems and data.
 The risk management team can also communicate the risk to employees and conduct incident response more effectively.

 At a minimum, your team should include the following: